risksense/mulval/README.md

   `--nometric`: do not show the metric information

   `--simple`: do not show the vertex fact labels. *Use this option when attack graph becomes too big to visualize.*

+  `--nopdf`: do not generate pdf. *Use this option when you want the DOT file but not the PDF.*

 After you have run the `graph_gen.sh` script, you can also invoke the `render.sh` to use the different rendering options.
 Simply issue the `render.sh` command in the same directory,